zijunj/CS506_Lab2/README.md

 ## Part 2: Running Your Code

-1. Modify functions to load the image, apply compression, and save the results.
-Make sure you provide paths for both input and output images.
-2. Choose your favorite image as input and experiment with different values of `n_colors` (e.g., 4, 8, 16) and observe the effect on image quality.

-## Example Workflow

 1. Select your favorite image file and place it in your working directory.
 2. In the `__main__()` function:
     - Set `image_path` to your selected image file.